-When coping with a blood cancer diagnosis, there’s no one size fits all answer.
-79% of respondents felt that their attitude is a significant factor in their quality of life, so it’s no surprise that over half of patients said they try to think positive thoughts.
+When coping with a blood cancer diagnosis, there is no one-size-fits-all answer.
+Among respondents, 79% felt that their attitude was a significant factor in their quality of life, so it is no surprise that over half of patients said they try to think positive thoughts.
 Other coping strategies like prayer or visiting a religious figure, exercising, incorporating humor into life, writing/blogging, and working can all play an important role in helping people to deal with the life-changing impact of blood cancer.

 You, me, and blood cancer

-Blood cancer is often an unwelcome third wheel in relationships with significant others, family, friends, and other loves ones.
+Blood cancer is often an unwelcome third wheel in relationships with significant others, family, friends, and other loved ones.
 While over half of patient respondents said that they talk with friends and family to help cope with their diagnosis, those conversations can sometimes be difficult.
-Connecting with other blood cancer patients or caregivers can be helpful when you feel like others just don’t get it.
+Connecting with other blood cancer patients or caregivers can be helpful when you feel like others just do not get it.